 I went to the mall on the weekends and almost never came home empty-handed.
 There was always an excuse to buy something, whether it was on sale or convincing myself that I just had to have it.

 It wasn’t until my shopping addiction spiraled out of control that I decided to do a year-long shopping hiatus.
-Not buying any new clothes for a year may sound a bit extreme to some, but it’s exactly what I needed to do in order to get on top of my shopping problem.
+The no shopping for a year challenge may sound a bit extreme to some, but it’s exactly what I needed to do in order to regain control over my shopping problem.

-But before you decide to take a break from shopping, there’s a few things you should know.
+But before you decide to stop buying clothes online or take a break from shopping, there’s a few things you should know.
 Here are three common mistakes people make when doing a shopping hiatus.

 3 mistakes people make during their shopping hiatus

 1. They focus on what they’re missing out on